 It is a hallmark of the disruptive nature of digitalization that it has turned the tables on surprised companies who have gone from industry leaders to bankrupt has-beens in relatively short periods of time.
-In an effort to encourage our clients to avoid similar thought traps, and to commemorate and analyze a few of the most famous of these failures, Innovation Vista is initiating an annual “April Fool’s Day” article series.
+In an effort to encourage our clients to avoid similar thought traps, and to commemorate and analyze a few of the most famous of these failures, Innovation Vista is initiating an “April Fool’s Day” article series.
 We are pleased to kickoff this series with the sad & strange case of Blockbuster.

 The Multiple Missed Opportunities of Blockbuster with Netflix

 The disruption of the video rental industry is very unique in that the industry leader had multiple chances to purchase, and then to partner with, its disruptor, less than a decade from its own bankruptcy.

 To our knowledge, this seems to be the best example of opportunity of this kind being offered, and of course, missed.

 - No bookstores – or Wal-mart/Sears for that matter – ever had serious talks about acquiring Amazon.
 None could afford to do so at this point.
 (Toys ‘R Us did have a chance to partner with the online retail giant, but that is its own story.)

 - Xerox was never offered a chance to acquire either Microsoft or Apple, both of whom leveraged the graphical user interface Xerox had invented to create major operating systems revenue streams.

 - Kodak famously invented the digital camera, but then infamously neglected to develop it for fear of disrupting their own film business.
 (That is also its own story, of course).
 But to our knowledge they were not given a chance for an acquisition or strategic partnership to save their fate.